senderista/hashtable-benchmarks/README.md

 All implementations are in Java, and are benchmarked using the <a href="http://openjdk.java.net/projects/code-tools/jmh/">JMH</a> benchmark framework.

+You can run property-based tests from the repository root directory by typing `gradle test`, or benchmarks by typing `gradle jmh`.

 Javadoc (with extensive documentation of the algorithms involved) is here: https://senderista.github.io/hashtable-benchmarks/.